gravitational/gravity/docs/5.x/testplan.md

 ### Licensing & Encryption (Enterprise Edition)

-This scenario builds an encrypted installer for an application that requires a license and makes sure that is can be installed with valid license.
+This scenario builds an encrypted installer for an application that requires a license and makes sure that it can be installed with valid license.
 It is only supported in the enterprise edition.

 - [ ] Generate test CA and private key: